2012 FA Cup final: Second half

 Liverpool kicked off the second half, but it was Chelsea who had the first attack.
 Chelsea defender Ashley Cole had space in the Liverpool penalty area, but his pass to Juan Mata was intercepted by the Liverpool defence.
 The Reds subsequently went on the attack and won a corner, but the ball into the Chelsea penalty area by Bellamy was cleared.
 Liverpool continued to attack but were denied a penalty in the 50th minute, when Gerrard went down in the Chelsea penalty area.
 The ball was subsequently put back into the Chelsea penalty area by Downing, but Henderson could only head the ball to Chelsea players.
 Liverpool were made to rue their missed chances, as two minutes later, Chelsea had extended their lead.
 Lampard got away from Spearing and passed to Drogba on the edge of the Liverpool penalty area; he advanced past Liverpool defender Martin Škrtel and shot through the legs of Reina and into the Liverpool goal to make the score 2–0.
 Liverpool went on the offensive after the second Chelsea goal.
 A Suárez shot was saved by Čech, and manager Kenny Dalglish replaced midfielder Spearing with striker Andy Carroll.
-The substation worked: In the 64th minute, Carroll scored when Downing won a tackle on the left-hand side of the pitch, which resulted in the ball breaking to Carroll.
+The substitution worked: In the 64th minute, Carroll scored when Downing won a tackle on the left-hand side of the pitch, which resulted in the ball breaking to Carroll.
 His subsequent shot beat Čech in the Chelsea goal to reduce the deficit to 2–1.

 Liverpool continued to press forward following their goal.
 Carroll found Gerrard with a headed pass in the 71st minute, but Gerrard's shot went over the crossbar.
 Two minutes later, a Suárez shot was saved by Čech and went out for a Liverpool corner, but Agger's header from the resulting corner flew wide.
 Carroll had a number of chances in the subsequent minutes, but none of his headers hit the target.
 Chelsea replaced goalscorer Ramires with midfielder Raul Meireles in the 76th minute, and a minute later, Bellamy was replaced by Dirk Kuyt for Liverpool.
 A minute after the substitution, Suárez worked his way into the Chelsea half and had his pass to Kuyt cleared, but it fell to Henderson, whose shot went over the Chelsea goal.
 Carroll thought he equalised in the 81st minute when his header from a Suárez cross was then palmed by Čech onto the underside of the bar and away to safety.
 Carroll ran away celebrating his second goal, but after consulting with his assistant, referee Phil Dowd did not award the goal.
 Replays of the incident remain ambiguous as to whether the ball crossed the line completely.
 Liverpool continued to push forward for the equaliser in the closing minutes, but they were unable to score, and the match finished 2–1 to Chelsea.